marcinbojko/hv-packer/README.md

 During the deployment secure keys are stored in *.vmcx file and are separated from *.vhdx file.
 To countermeasure it - there is added extra step in a form of (`/usr/local/bin/uefi.sh`) script that will check for existence of CentOS folder in EFI and will add extra entry in UEFI.
 In manual setup you can run it as a part of your deploy.
 In SCVMM deployment I'd recommend using `RunOnce` feature.

-### On Windows Server 2019/Windows 10 1809 image boots to fast for packer to react.
+### On Windows Server 2019/Windows 10 1809 image boots to fast for packer to react

 [https://github.com/hashicorp/packer/issues/7278#issuecomment-468492880](https://github.com/hashicorp/packer/issues/7278#issuecomment-468492880)